 Deferred tax is recognised using the balance sheet method, providing for temporary differences between the carrying amount of assets and liabilities in the financial reporting purposes and the amounts used for taxation purposes at the reporting date.
 In principle, deferred tax liabilities are recognised for all taxable temporary differences.
 Deferred tax assets are recognised to the extent that it is probable that sufficient taxable amounts will be available against which deductible temporary differences or unused tax losses and tax offsets can be utilised.
 Assumptions about the generation of future taxable profits and repatriation of retained earnings depend on management's estimates of future cash flows which are dependent on estimates of future production and sales volumes, operating costs, capital expenditure, dividends and other capital management transactions.
 Judgements are also required about the application of income tax legislation.
-These judgements and assumptions are subject to risk and uncertainty, hence there is a possibility that changes in circumstances will alter expectations, which may impact the amount of deferred tax assets and deferred tax liabilities recognised on the Consolidated Statement of Financial Position and the amount of other tax losses and temporary differences not yet recognised.
-In such circumstances, some or all of the carrying amounts of recognised deferred tax assets and liabilities may require adjustment, resulting in a corresponding credit or charge to the Consolidated Statement of Comprehensive Income, or other comprehensive income.
+These judgements and assumptions are subject to risk and uncertainty, hence there is a possibility that changes in circumstances will alter expectations, which may impact the amount of other tax losses and temporary differences not yet recognised.
+In such circumstances, some or all of the carrying amounts of recognised deferred tax assets and liabilities may require adjustment, resulting in a corresponding credit or charge to the Consolidated Statement of Comprehensive income.